We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - running a fine-toothed lice comb through your hair, starting from the scalp, to catch lice and nits

 Head lice are contagious.
 If one person in your household has them, others may too.
-It’s a good idea to check everyone for signs of lice every few days.
+It’s a good idea to check everyone in the household for signs of lice every few days.

 There are several head lice treatments available.
 Most treatments will need to be used twice.
-The second treatment, after a week to nine days, will kill any newly hatched nits.
+The second treatment, after a week to 9 days, will kill any newly hatched nits.

 Some of the major treatments for head lice are described below.